alexkag/OsEngine/README.md

 *Optimizer* - the program to select the optimal parameters for the strategy.

 *Tester* - exchange emulator.
 The program for testing on the history of many strategies at the same time, with a single portfolio.
 Supports translation of multiple timeframes and multiple instruments at the same time.

-*Miner* - the program to search for profitable formations on the chart.
-Both manual and automatic.
-Work with Bigdata on your computer.
-Patterns found with the help of this program can be launched into trading.

 *Bot station* -the program to run the robots in the trade.